FatAnorexic/Admin-Dashboard/design_doc.md

 ![dashboard-template](dashboard-project.png)
 There are three main areas: The dashboard side bar; The header with several buttons and a search bar; the content page-which has two subsections(Projects and Announcments).
 The general approach will be to use grid to create cells for these main sections.
 The inner content of each section will either use grid or flex box to separate content.

+A mathjax script is imported into the head, as a means to display math symbols on the page.

 ### Psuedo Code
 ```html
 body>